threefoldtech/home/wiki/specs/blockchain_ui_3_7/chat_bot_widget.md

 - info is encrypted in datastor using private key user (as loaded)
 - in this method data needs to be decrypted using private key user (blockchain as loaded)
-- if conform ask user if ok to get info from this stor & decrypt and give to chatbot
+- if confirm ask user if ok to get info from this stor & decrypt and give to chatbot
+- nothing is asked to user (unless if confirm), this is just to allow chatbot to get info from KVS over the browser
+- - when retrieved decryption done in browser

 ### delete